-Note: If you are a U.S. person and a requester gives you a form other than Form W-9 to request your TIN, you must use the requester's form if it is substantially similar to this Form W-9.
+Note: If you are a U.S. person and a requester gives you a form other than Form W-9 to request your TIN, you must use the requester form it is substantially similar to this Form W-9. it is substantially similar to this Form W-9.

 Definition of a U.S. person.
-For federal tax purposes, you are considered a U.S. person if you are:
+For federal tax Modes, you are considered a U.S. person if you are:

-• An individual who is a U.S. citizen or U.S. resident alien;

-• A partnership, corporation, company, or association created or organized in the United States or under the laws of the United States;
+An individual who is a USC fitzer or U.S. resident alien; A partnership, comparison, company, or association created or organized in the United States or under the laws of the United States;